Hero video background Hero video background

 Stage 4

-• This stage means the cancer has spread beyond the breast and nearby lymph nodes to other parts of the body
+• This stage means the cancer has spread beyond the breast and nearby lymph nodes to other parts of the body, such as the liver or lungs

 • Also referred to as “metastatic” cancer